You can add different types of stops and stations for various local transit options that show up in Google Maps.

 0 or blank: Stop.
 A location where passengers board or disembark from a transit vehicle.

-stop_name.
-Avoid adding stop codes to the
+- Do not add stop codes to the

 stop_code field contains short text or a number that uniquely identifies the stop for passengers.
 As with

 stop_codes field from your signage and schedules.
 Otherwise, the